LOS GEHT!

 INTERNATIONAL TRAVEL INSURANCE

 I'm sure you already have, but if you don't: I recommend you take out international health insurance for your trip to Sri Lanka.
-I have one from HUK-COBURG, which offers the necessary benefits and costs about 15 € per year.
+I have one from HUK-COBURG.

 DEALING WITH MONEY

 ATM: It is best to withdraw money from the ATM instead of changing it locally and always withdraw it directly in Sri Lankan Rupees (LKR).
 Also, check with your bank before you leave to find out what their terms are for non-European countries.
 Some have a minimum amount that must be withdrawn.
-Often it is €50 (equivalent to LKR 19,500).
-At the exit of the airport (in the concourse) there are several ATMs.
-In my case, only one of them did not charge me.
-Take the moment to choose the appropriate ATM.
+Often it is €50.
+In the concourse of the airport there are several ATMs.

 FOOD IN SRI LANKA